-Core Arts immerses all ninth graders in a year-long study of the disciplines of dance, theatre, music, art, photo, film, and design.
+Core Arts gives ninth graders the option to explore a quarter-long elective encompassing the disciplines of dance, theatre, music, art, photo, film, and design.
 By looking at, listening to, analyzing and creating art in its multiple forms, students increase their understanding and appreciation of the role of the arts in diverse cultures.
 This interdisciplinary course helps students make links across the curriculum and learn to become literate consumers as well as producers of culture.
 Throughout the course, students are given opportunities to be risk-takers through individual and collaborative artistic production.
 Taught by teachers in all of the Arts disciplines, this ninth grade course is a lively combination of academic and studio approaches to learning and is required of all ninth graders.

 Dance production workshop I